dk-dev/mechhome-nodejs/README.md

 See some of the existing plugins for more examples.

+### Node types

+The node type is an emerging concept for defining the inputs and outputs of MechHome.
+Doors, windows, motion sensors, and relays can all be represented with their own icons, messaging, etc. but should still be implemented consistently for easy extension of the application.
+I've created shells for some basic types, but am still working to define the concept (see TODO's), and they are not currently used for anything.
+Feedback welcome.

 ## TODO's

 This project is in early development, and any feedback/changes are appreciated.

-* UX/UI work for the web_interface plugin - I'm not a web developer and it shows...
+### Core

+* Evolve the concept of node types (i.e. what kind of different behaviors can be captured for each?)
+* Create node types for system alerts, lighting, X11, etc.  Should existing plugins, like arduino_device, be converted to node types?
+* Improve the way nodes are defined (i.e. not hard-coded in database.js:initialize())
+* Refactor 'zone' to 'node'
+* Create init/upstart scripts
-* Make web_interface socket host/port dynamic
+* Make some feature suggestions
+* Write some tests!

+### Plugins

 * Implement proxy plugin to allow MechHome processes on other machines to forward device data, etc.
 * Add implementation details (and Arduino code) for the arduino_device plugin (dcrouse)
-* Create 'device' plugins for system alerts, HVAC (e.g. Nest), lighting control, X11, etc.
-* Evolve the concept of zone types, with different behavior for doors vs. motion sensors, for example.
-Should types be plugins?
 * Create non-persistent 'database' plugin alternative to the current Redis-backed database.js.
-* Improve the way zones are defined (i.e. not hard-coded in database.js:initialize())
-* Finish demo plugin
+* Finish demo plugin.
+Maybe each node type and/or plugin should provide a demo method, called by this plugin?

-* Write some tests!
-* Lots more...
+### web_interface plugin

+I'm calling this out separately because it needs a lot of love, and it's a major component of MechHome - I'm not a frontend developer and it shows.
+The basic idea is that you can define an image (e.g. floorplan, dashboard) that will be overlayed with different icons for each node, depending on type, state, and possibly more.
+The main thing I've accomplished with the interface at this point is real-time update.

+* Make web_interface socket host/port dynamic
+* Help create integration with the work-in-progress node types
+* Tabs for multiple floors/floorplan vs. dashboard/etc.
+* Mobile-friendly version for remote monitoring
+* Improve node configuration workflow/UI

 ## License